An atmospheric visit under a bleak winter sky to Haughmond Abbey, a ruined Medieval Augustinian Monastery

 Haughmond Abbey

-Haughmond Abbey located in Shrewsbury in Shropshire around a 10 minute drive from Albrighton Hall and Spa which is where we were staying for the evening (reviewed in another post https://www.booking.com/hotel/gb/albrighton.en.html?aid=8023173&no_rooms=1&group_adults=2)
+Haughmond Abbey located in Shrewsbury in Shropshire around a 10 minute drive from Albrighton Hall and Spa which is where we were staying for the evening.

-We visited as it was convenient for our stay, not knowing a great deal about the Abbey and what to expect, it made for a very enjoyable impromptu experience.
+We visited the Abbey as it was convenient for our stay, not knowing a great deal about the Abbey and what to expect, it made for a very enjoyable impromptu experience.

 The Abbey covers quite a large area and there is still several large ruined pieces of the structure to enjoy.